milkbottledude/woodlands-jb_tracker/README.md

 #### Want a more in-depth view of the project?

-If you are still interested and would like to know more, [here](Documentation.md) is a more detailed documentation of the 5 stages.
+If you are still interested and would like to know more, here is a [detailed documentation](Documentation.md) of the 5 stages.

 I will be going more in depth on setting up of the code and dockerized container 📦 for the GCloud functions, the headaches and setbacks 🤕, processing of the image data into clear readable data, and more.